 Arch Linux provides krita package in the Extra repository.
 You can install Krita by using the following command:

 pacman -S krita

-You can download the latest binary if you want from our website.
-It has only been reported to work with Mac OSX 10.9.
+You can download the latest binary from our website.
+The binaries work only with macOS version 10.12 and newer.

 While it is certainly more difficult to compile Krita from source than it is to install from prebuilt packages, there are certain advantages that might make the effort worth it:

-- You can compile optimized for your processor.
+You can compile it optimized for your processor.
 Most pre-built packages are built for the lowest-common denominator.

-So… If you want to start compiling from source, begin with the latest build instructions from the excellent illustrated guide by David Revoy.
+So… If you want to start compiling from source, begin with the latest build instructions from the guide here.